liam9408/blog-app/packages/blog-backend/README.md

 Make sure you have completed the environment setup.

-Currently there is a error from reflect-metadata during `npm build` but the application can be ran nonetheless.
+Currently there is a compile error from reflect-metadata during `npm build` and `npm build-docker` but the application can be ran nonetheless.

 ```sh
 $ npm install